G-Node/python-odml/doc/tutorial.rst

 The document
 ------------
-Display attributes using the odML editor
+Display attributes using the odML editor:

 	To display the attributes of the document of the example odML file click on 'Document' in the path of the attributes window (bottom part) of the odML editor window.

-Display attributes using Python
+Display attributes using Python:

 	To print out the attributes of the document of the example odML file, use the following commands::